klenty/Gunner/DOCUMENTATION.md

 ### Gunner#before (title, implementation)

 Registers a new `before` hook. `before` hooks run before the selected test(s).
-The implementation callback is similar to that of a test, with the exception that no expect object will be passed.
+The implementation callback is similar to that of a test. `state` will accumulate over multiple hooks.
+The third parameter is a label to store to `state`.
+Multiple hooks with the same label will override, and hooks without labels will not contribute to state.

 The first argument can be one of: